 Mireille Guiliano, author of the book, French Women Don't Get Fat (I highly recommend!) has a great Basic Vegetable Soup Recipe as well that was passed to her by her mother.

 I first started to cook Potage aux Légumes years ago as a knee-jerk reaction to throwing out too many vegetables at the end of the week.
 I hated to see beautiful, fresh vegetables go to waste at the bottom of my fridge whenever I didn’t have the time or energy to cook as much as I had expected.
 Since then, making a French Vegetable Soup has become a ritual to me.
-I always make sure to have bouillon cubes on hand to make a petit Potage whenever the mood, or the need, strikes!
+I always make sure to have bouillon cubes on hand to make a potage soup whenever the mood, or the need, strikes!

 Equipment Needed to Make French Vegetable Soup